 Alphabetical Order!
 Current Balance Date Name & Address of Vendor of Goods or Services Received But Not Paid For Owed by You 46.
 Curre nt Balance of Outstanding Unpaid Bills/Advance of Credit: (Transfer this amount to Line 17) \$ 47.
-The reasurer is to sign this statement ONLY IF INDEPENDENT EXPENDITURES WERE MADE. ·
+The 7.
+The Treasurer is to sign this statement ONLY IF INDEPENDENT EXPENDITURES WERE MADE.